versionzero/quanty/README.md

     perl -MCPAN -e 'install AI::Genetic'

-The perl script depends on an executable ''compare'', which can be built with the following command line:
+The perl script depends on an executable ''compare'', which depends on the the ''netpbm'' and ''openjpg'' libraries; if you're using OS X, they can be installed like so:

+    $ brew install netpbm openjpeg

+The ''compare'' binary can be built with the following command line:

     $ make